Asia’s Largest Military Exercise: Japan’s Elite Ground Forces Shine in Super Garuda Shield | FRIDAY DIGITAL

 The 1st Airborne, the Army’s only parachute-drop unit, specializes in guerrilla warfare as it makes its way through the jungle

-From August 26 to September 6, the multilateral military exercise “Super Garuda Shield 24” was conducted at various bases and training grounds on the Indonesian islands of Java and Sumatra.
-Twenty-two countries participated, including Indonesia and the United States, the host countries.’
-It began as a bilateral exercise in 2007 and is now the largest military exercise in Asia.
-The scene at the beginning of this article is from the “CALFEX” multilateral live fire exercise, which was the climax of the exercise.
+From August 26 to September 6, the multinational military exercise “Super Garuda Shield 24” took place across various bases and training grounds on Indonesia’s Java and Sumatra islands.
+Hosted by Indonesia and the U.S., with 22 countries participating, this exercise, which began in 2007 as a bilateral drill, is now the largest of its kind in Asia.
+The scene described above is from the climax of the exercise, a live-fire combat training session known as “CALFEX.”

 Australia, India, and South Korea are also concerned about a Taiwan contingency

-The creation of a new framework for cooperation will have to wait.
+The creation of new cooperation frameworks seems urgent.

 The U.S. Marine Corps Hymers fire rockets one after another every few seconds.
 It is a multi-weapon capable of anti-ship as well as anti-surface attacks, and can fire up to six rockets.
 On the left is a 120mm mortar RT deployed by an amphibious task force, which rains down shells from the rear area to support friendly forces fighting on the front line.